Gender Equality And Women’s Empowerment

 General Women's Union

-The General Women's Union was established in 1975 under Federal Law No. 6 of 1974, headed by HH Sheikha Fatima bint Mubarak, Supreme Chairwoman of the Family Development Foundation and President of the Supreme Council for Motherhood and Childhood, to form a national mechanism for empowering women and female entrepreneurs in the UAE.
+The General Women's Union was established in 1975 under Federal Law No. 6 of 1974, headed by HH Sheikha Fatima bint Mubarak, Supreme Chairwoman of the Family Development Foundation and President of the Supreme Council for Motherhood and Childhood.
+It is the national mechanism for women’s empowerment and leadership in the UAE.
 Since its establishment, the Union has contributed to policymaking, capacity-building, reviewing, and proposing legislation amendments, and formulating national empowerment strategies and supervising their implementation.
 The Union supported legislative reforms, backed by the National Strategy for Women Empowerment 2015-2021.
 It also formed a framework for all governmental institutions, the private sector, and NGOs, to provide a decent life for women and invest in their capabilities.

 Gender Balance Council